elugens/hello-javascript/docs/browser-related-questions/browser-document/node-properties-type-tag-contents.md

 ---

-### Explain what the textContent property does in JavaScript.
+### Explain what the textContent property does in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The textContent provides access to the text inside the element: only text, minus all &#8249;tags&#8250;.
 In practice, reading such text is rarely needed.
-Writing to textContent is much more useful because it allows to write text the “safe way”.The textContent provides access to the text inside the element: only text, minus all &#8249;tags&#8250;.
-In practice, reading such text is rarely needed.
-Writing to textContent is much more useful because it allows to write text the “safe way”.
+Writing to textContent is much more helpful because it allows us to write text the “secure way”.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />